w314/notes/javaNotes/oop.md

 - Variables and methods that are NOT static are instance members.
 - instance members are copied by objects and can only be interacted with using an object of the class
-- instance variables are known as "state" that objects can have
+- instance variables are known as `state` that objects can have
-- instance methods are known as "behavior" that objects can have
+- instance methods are known as `behavior` that objects can have

 > What are classes used for?